-This 53 year-old woman is 5 feet 4 inches tall, weighs 179 pounds (BMI 31) and has 2 children.
-She underwent a circumferential dermatolipectomy and her postoperative photographs are shown 4 months after surgery.
-The scars are still pink but fade over time.
+This 35 year-old woman is 5 feet 8 inches tall, weighs 167 pounds (BMI 25) and has 3 children.
+She lost 100 pounds through diet and exercise and did not like all the loose skin that had developed.
+She underwent a circumferential dermatolipectomy.
+11 inches of skin were removed between her belly button and pubic area.
+The postoperative photographs are shown 4 months after surgery.